-Risk assessments and method statements for all work on site should be reviewed to address the risk of COVID-19 and the associated control measures required.
-Emphasis will be required on 'close working', i.e. where persons work within 2m of each other (2m being the Scottish Government's recommended separation for physical distancing).
+NEW > Risk assessments and method statements for all work on site should be reviewed to address the risk of COVID-19 and the associated control measures required.
+Emphasis will be required on 'close working'.

 Section 18 of this document deals with 'close working'.